eduardofesilva/async-eda-otel-workshop/iac-pulsar/README.md

 - EBS CSI Driver for persistent storage
 - Certificate Manager for TLS certificates
 - External DNS for automatic DNS record management
+- Istio Gateway for ingress traffic to Pulsar
 - Proper IAM roles and policies for security

 ## Prerequisites